-Our How-to Host a Climate Café guide is about to launch in 5 languages
+Our How-to Host a Climate Café guide now available in 6 languages

-Exciting updates are brewing • Our How-to Host a Climate Café guide is about to launch in 5 languages • Microgrants are coming back •
+Our How-to Host a Climate Café guide now available in 6 languages • Microgrants are back! •

 Force of Nature climate cafés